develer-staff/hacklight-react/README.md

 - Add PropTypes to verify props:
     - `yarn add prop-types`

+## Step 3 - Components lifecycle and AJAX calls

+- Sidebar gets Categories as props
+- Call API to get categories when App is ready
+- Sidebar selects category by id and App uses the ID to retrieve the correct one to pass to Page

 ## Info

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).